What Are the Components of an Appraisal?

-Getting a home is the most significant investment some of us may ever encounter.
-Whether it's where you raise your family, an additional vacation property or a rental fixer upper, purchasing real property is a complex transaction that requires multiple parties to pull it all off.
+Getting a house is the most important transaction some people will ever encounter.
+Whether it's a primary residence, an additional vacation property or an investment, purchasing real property is an involved financial transaction that requires multiple people working in concert to see it through.

-The majority of the participants are quite familiar.
-The real estate agent is the most known face in the exchange.
-Then, the bank provides the money necessary to finance the transaction.
-And the title company makes sure that all details of the transaction are completed and that the title is clear to transfer from the seller to the buyer.
+Most of the people participating are quite familiar.
+The most familiar entity in the exchange is the real estate agent.
+Then, the bank provides the financial capital necessary to bankroll the deal.
+The title company sees to it that all areas of the transaction are completed and that a clear title passes to the buyer from the seller.

-So, what party is responsible for making sure the property is worth the purchase price?
-This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party makes sure the property is worth the purchase price?
+This is where you meet the appraiser.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Performance Appraisals Inc. will ensure, you as an interested party, are informed.

-To determine an accurate status of the property, it's our duty to first perform a thorough inspection.
-We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are present and are in the condition a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is correct and illustrating the layout of the property.
-Most importantly, we look for any obvious amenities - or defects - that would affect the value of the property.
+Our first task at Performance Appraisals Inc. is to inspect the property to determine its true status.
+We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly exist and are in the condition a typical person would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is accurate and conveying the layout of the property.
+Most importantly, we look for any obvious features - or defects - that would affect the value of the property.

-Here, the appraiser analyzes information on local building costs, labor rates and other factors to figure out how much it would cost to replace the property being appraised.
-This estimate usually sets the maximum on what a property would sell for.
+This is where we pull information on local building costs, the cost of labor and other elements to ascertain how much it would cost to replace the property being appraised.
+This value often sets the maximum on what a property would sell for.
 The cost approach is also the least used method.

-Appraisers can tell you a lot about the communities in which they work.
-They innately understand the value of specific features to the residents of that area.
-Then, the appraiser researches recent transactions in the vicinity and finds properties which are 'comparable' to the subject being appraised.
-By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject.
+Appraisers become very familiar with the subdivisions in which they appraise.
+They innately understand the value of particular features to the people of that area.
+Then, the appraiser researches recent transactions in the vicinity and finds properties which are 'comparable' to the real estate at hand.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately match the features of subject.

 A valid estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to associating a value with features of homes in Ponte Vedra Beach and Saint Johns, Performance Appraisals Inc. can't be beat.
-The sales comparison approach to value is typically given the most consideration when an appraisal is for a real estate purchase.
+At Performance Appraisals Inc., we are experts in knowing the worth of real estate features in Ponte Vedra Beach and Saint Johns County neighborhoods.
+The sales comparison approach to value is usually awarded the most weight when an appraisal is for a home purchase.